HEROES: Unreal Engine-based Human and Emergency Robot Operation Education System: Experiments

 \section{Experiments}

-To evaluate the usefulness of HEROES, we set up a few tasks to be performed by beta testers which will be used to evaluate the ease of use and adaptability of HEROES.
+To evaluate HEROES's usefulness, we set up a few tasks for beta testers to perform, which will be used to evaluate its ease of use and adaptability.
+The simulator was tested on a system operating with an Intel i5-10300H CPU and an NVIDIA GeForce GTX1650 Ti GPU.